mahmoudesmail/tu-wien-data-science-summaries/ml - machine learning 184.702/exam prep.md

 	- early stopping
 	- data augmentation
 	- ensemble training with diverse models
-	- simplifying model → simpler models are less likely to overfit as they focus on the most relevant aspects of the data.
+	- simplifying model → simpler models are less likely to overfit as they focus on the most relevant aspects of the data

 ---